Deokishisu/FRLG-Plus/FEATURES.md

 - Some aesthetic and music changes which are mostly confined to the Sevii Islands to make each island more distinct.
 - Cycling Road forces the bike theme, like in RGBY.
 - Emerald's player character designs show in the link rooms if linking with Emerald.
+- The original RGBY textbox is available as frame type 11 in the options menu.
+- The Gambler trainer class has been decensored.